1. ENTIRE AGREEMENT

 Payments for course fees exceeding $1,500.00 AUD, an initial deposit of up to $1,500.00 AUD is to be made via credit card or direct deposit.
 To the extent that there remains a balance due after the student has made the required pre-payment, the remainder shall become due upon finalisation of the course.
 For example, if the course fees were $4,000.00 AUD, an initial deposit of $1,500.00 AUD is to be made prior to course commencement.
 At the finalisation of the course, the $2,500.00 AUD balance becomes due.

-Should a balance remain owing after the finalisation of the course, or where companies fail to meet agreed payment terms, Competency Training and Site Skills Training reserve the right to withhold the issuance of AQF certification.
+Should a balance remain owing after the finalisation of the course, or where companies fail to meet agreed payment terms, Site Skills Training reserves the right to withhold the issuance of AQF certification.

 If the student elects to pay any amount in excess of the required pre-payment by the invoice due date, they do so voluntarily, and it shall be taken as paid upon finalisation of the course.